jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 * Application design patterns that result in cleartext information passing through a third party or the application owner.

+* Involvement of entities that have no direct need for involvement for the sake of providing the service that the user is after.

 * Network and application architectures that result in a lot of information collected in a (logically) central location.

 * Leverage and control points outside the hands of the users or end-user device owners.

 For instance, while e-mail transport security {{RFC7817}} has become much more widely distributed in recent years, progress in securing e-mail messages between users has been much slower.
 This has lead to a situation where e-mail content is considered a critical resource by mail providers who use it for machine learning, advertisement targeting, and other purposes.

- Domain Name System (DNS) shows signs of ageing but due to the legacy of deployed systems, has changed very slowly.
+The Domain Name System (DNS) shows signs of ageing but due to the legacy of deployed systems, has changed very slowly.
 Newer technology {{RFC8484}} developed at the IETF enables DNS queries to be performed confidentially, but its deployment is happening mostly in browsers that use global DNS resolver services, such as Cloudflare's 1.1.1.1 or Google's 8.8.8.8.
 This results in faster evolution and better security for end users.

 However, if one steps back and considers the overall security effects of these developments, the resulting effects can be different.
 While the security of the actual protocol exchanges improves with the introduction of this new technology, at the same time this implies a move from using a worldwide distributed set of DNS resolvers into more centralised global resolvers.
 While these resolvers are very well maintained (and a great service), they are potential high-value targets for pervasive monitoring and Denial-of-Service (DoS) attacks.
 In 2016, for example, DoS attacks were launched against Dyn, one of the largest DNS providers, leading to some outages.
 It is difficult to imagine that DNS resolvers wouldn't be a target in many future attacks or pervasive monitoring projects.

 Unfortunately, there is little that even large service providers can do to refuse authority-sanctioned pervasive monitoring.
 As a result it seems that the only reasonable course of defense is to ensure that no such information or control point exists.

+There are other examples about the perils of centralised solutions in Internet infrastructure.
+The DNS example involved an interesting combination of information flows (who is asking for what domain names) as well as a potential ability to exert control (what domains will actually resolve to an address).
+Routing systems are primarily about control.
+While there are intra-domain centralized routing solutions (such as PCE {{RFC4655}}), a control within a single administrative domain is usually not the kind of centralization that we would be worried about.
+Global centralization would be much more concerning.
+Fortunately, global Internet routing is performed a among peers.
+However, controls could be introduced even in this global, distributed system.
+To secure some of the control exchanges, the Resource Public Key Infrastructure (RPKI) system ({{RFC6480}}) allows selected Certification Authorities (CAs) to help drive decisions about which participants in the routing infrastructure can make what claims.
+If this system were globally centralized, it would be a concern, but again, fortunately, current designs involve at least regional distribution.

-Similarly, many recent attacks relate more to information than communications.
+In general, many recent attacks relate more to information than communications.
 For instance, personal information leaks typically happen via information stored on a compromised server rather than capturing communications.
 There is little hope that such attacks can be prevented entirely.
 Again, the best course of action seems to be avoid the disclosure of information in the first place, or at least to not perform that in a manner that makes it possible that others can readily use the information.

 # The Role of End-to-end {#reale2e}